2565 McCarthy Mall

 The Board of Regents has granted specified programs and departments the right to confer certificates, and certificates can be conferred as soon as the student completes the program’s requirements.
 Some certificates are only for graduate students.

-CNS offers minors in 10 disciplines and certificates in 3 disciplines.
+CNS offers numerous minors and certificates.
 Most minors and certificates require a minimum of 15 credits of upper division course work, completed with a grade of C (not C-) or better and with an overall GPA of 2.5 or higher.
 Information on specific minors and certificates can be obtained from the appropriate department or program.

 To add a minor or certificate, students submit a “Certification of Minor” form.

-CNS offers Masters of Arts (MA), Masters of Science (MS), Masters of Library and Information Science (MLISc), and Doctoral (PhD) degrees in 10 academic majors.
+CNS offers Masters of Arts (MA), Masters of Science (MS), and Doctoral (PhD) degrees in 10 academic majors.
 Information regarding graduate programs and admission is in the “Graduate Division” section of the Catalog.
 Check each department’s section for information about their specific program(s) and requirements.

 Pre-professional students, i.e., students who plan to pursue careers in professional fields such as Education, Engineering, Law, Medicine, Social Work, etc., often need extra course work, extracurricular activities, exams, and preparation and should seek academic advising as early as possible.